stanislavlysenko0912/todoist-mcp-server/README.md

 ## Features

-* **Complete Todoist API Integration**: Access to the full Todoist REST API v2, and support for the Todoist Sync API through natural language
+- **Complete Todoist API Integration**: Access to the full Todoist REST API v2, and support for the Todoist Sync API through natural language
-* **Batch Processing**: Client can process multiple tasks in a single request
+- **Batch Processing**: Client can process multiple tasks in a single request
-* **Search by name**: AI can search for tasks, projects, and labels by name instead of ID
+- **Search by name**: AI can search for tasks, projects, and labels by name instead of ID
-* **Tasks Management**: Create, update, close, reopen, move, and delete tasks using conversational language
+- **Tasks**: Create, update, close, reopen, move, and delete tasks using conversational language
-* **Project Management**: Create and manage projects and sections
+- **Projects**: Create and manage projects and sections
-* **Comments Support**: Add and manage comments on tasks and projects
+- **Comments**: Add and manage comments on tasks and projects
-* **Label Management**: Create and manage personal and shared labels
+- **Labels**: Create and manage personal and shared labels
+- **Prompt Support**: You can easily provide information about your projects to client

 ## Configuration